Robert Cray: 1980s

 Cray released the album Who's Been Talkin' on Tomato Records in 1980.
 Two albums on HighTone Records in the mid-1980s, Bad Influence and False Accusations, were moderately successful in the United States and in Europe, where he was building a reputation as a live artist.
 In 1985, he released the album Showdown! with his hero Albert Collins and Johnny Copeland.

 Cray was signed to Mercury Records and in 1986 released his fourth album, Strong Persuader, produced by Dennis Walker, which received a Grammy Award, while the crossover single "Smoking Gun" gave him wider appeal and name recognition.
 Under the pseudonym "Night Train Clemons", he recorded with Ted Hawkins in 1986.
 He was invited by Keith Richards to join the backing band for Chuck Berry in the 1987 film, Chuck Berry: Hail!
 Hail!
 Rock 'N' Roll, directed by Taylor Hackford.
 In 1987, Tina Turner invited Cray to be part of her Break Every Rule television special.

 By the late 1980s, Cray was an opening act for such major stars as Eric Clapton and sold out larger venues as a solo artist.
 Cray has generally played Fender guitars (Telecasters and Stratocasters) and there are two signature Robert Cray Stratocasters models available from Fender.
-The Robert Cray Custom Shop Stratocaster is made in the U.S. in the Fender custom shop and is identical to the guitars that Cray currently plays, while the Robert Cray Standard Stratocaster is a less-expensive model made in Fender's Ensenada, Mexico plant.
+The Robert Cray Custom Shop Stratocaster is made in the U.S. in the Fender custom shop and is identical to the guitars that Cray currently plays, while the Robert Cray Standard Stratocaster is a cheaper model made in Fender's Ensenada plant in Mexico.